Suffolk Car Accident Lawyer

 How Long After a Car Accident Can You Sue in Virginia?

-The Virginia statute of limitations states a person must either file a personal injury case or settler their injury claim against the culprit's insurance company within two years from the car accident date.
+The Virginia statute of limitations requires that you file a personal injury lawsuit or settle your claim with the at-fault party’s insurance carrier within two years of the accident date.

 When Should You Contact An Attorney After A Car Accident?